UCD-BDLab/BioNeuralNet/docs/source/tutorials/example_2.rst

 3. **Disease Prediction**:
    - `DPMON` integrates the adjacency matrix, omics data, and phenotype data to train a GNN-based classifier.

+4. **Diagram of the workflow**: The figure below illustrates the process.

 .. figure:: ../_static/DPMON.png
    :align: center
    :alt: Disease Prediction (DPMON)